paige-chang/Music-Recommendation-System/README.md

 To measure MusicBox's performance offline, I tracked multiple metrics such as music diversity and song skip rates.
 Compared to the original methods used in the dataset, MusicBox recommends a more diverse selection of music (9.3 % vs 7.6%) and also better identifies songs that are skipped by users (49% vs 54%).

+## Limitations

+One major impediment of applying reinforcement learning to recommender system is the lack of simulation platforms for sequential user interactions.
+This makes the full evaluation of MusicBox difficult, especially when it comes to reasoning about ordering of songs in a playlist.

 ## Example usage

 ```